Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Optimal Policy Design

-Next, we show that such a scheme, depicted in Algorithm ~\ref{alg: end2end}, in which the $\bm{B}$ updates occur in parallel with the price cum Q-learning iterations, does indeed converge.
-The analysis is similar to the two time-scale stochastic approximation scheme discussed in the previous section.
-Its proof is provided in Appendix. \begin{theorem} [Three Time-scale POC Algorithm] For the iterations~\eqref{delayrecur}, almost surely, $\bm{B}(t)\to \bm{B}^{\star}$.
+Next, we show that such a scheme, depicted in Algorithm ~\ref{alg: end2end}, in which the $\bm{B}$ updates occur in parallel with the price and Q-learning iterations, does indeed converge.
+The analysis is similar to the two timescale stochastic approximation scheme discussed in Appendix A. Its proof is provided in Appendix C. \begin{theorem} [Three Time-scale POC Algorithm] Consider the iterative scheme of~\eqref{eq:3ts1}-\eqref{eq:3ts3} that is designed to keep the average value of cumulative queue lengths less than the threshold $B$.
+Let the network of interest satisfy the monotonicty condition~\eqref{assum1}.
+Then, for the iterations~\eqref{eq:3ts1}-\eqref{eq:3ts3}, we have that almost surely, $\bm{B}(t)\to \bm{B}^{\star}$.
 Hence, the average queue lengths suffered under the Price-based Overlay Controller (POC) described in Algorithm~\ref{alg: end2end} are bounded by $B$. \end{theorem}

-\section{Putting it all together: Three Layer POC}
+\subsection{Putting it all together: Three Layer POC}

-Algorithm~\ref{alg: end2end} is composed of the following three layers from top to bottom: \begin{enumerate}[1)] \item \emph{Replicator Dynamics} based $B_\ell$ tuner that observes the link prices $\lambda_\ell$, and increases/decreases $B_\ell$ appropriately while keeping their sum equal to $B$. \item \emph{Sub-gradient descent} based $\lambda_\ell$ tuner that is provided the delay budget $B_\ell$ by the layer $1$ described above, observes the queue lengths $\bm{Q}_\ell$ and updates the prices based on the mismatch between $B_\ell$ and $\bar{Q}_\ell$. \item \emph{Q-learning} based routing policy learner which is provided the link prices $\lambda_\ell$, and learns to minimize the holding cost $\lambda_\ell \bar{Q}^f_\ell$.
+Algorithm~\ref{alg: end2end} is composed of the following three layers from top to bottom: \begin{enumerate} \item \emph{Replicator Dynamics} based $\bm{B}$ tuner~\eqref{layer1} that observes the link prices $\lambda_\ell$, and increases/decreases $B_\ell$ appropriately while keeping their sum equal to $B$. \item \emph{Sub-gradient descent} based $\lambda_\ell$ tuner~\eqref{layer2} that is provided the delay budget $B_\ell$ by the layer $1$ described above, observes the queue lengths $\bm{Q}_\ell(t)$ and updates the prices based on the mismatch between $B_\ell$ and $\|\bm{Q}_\ell(t)\|$. \item \emph{Q-learning} based routing policy learner~\eqref{layer3} which is provided the link prices $\lambda_\ell$, and learns to minimize the holding cost $\lambda_\ell \bar{Q}^f_\ell$.
 Its actions reflect the congestions on various links through the outcomes $\bar{Q}^f_\ell$, which in turn are used by layer $2$ above. \end{enumerate} The above three layers are thus intimately connected and co-ordinate amongst themselves in order to attain the goal of keeping the average queue lengths bounded by $B$.
 This is shown in Figure~\ref{f3}.